dnck/dnck.github.io/_posts/2021-08-07-code-syntax-highlighting.md

 date: 2021-08-07
 comments: true
 analytics: true
-keywords:
+keywords: code, syntax, palette
-description:
+description: This posts plays around with the code syntax color palette of darcula
 category: blog
 show_excerpt: true
 excerpt: I got a lot of respect for good design!
 ---

-After failing to get nice looking code-syntax highlighting, I have a lot of respect for the frontend-devs that create beautiful designs with colors.
+After struggling with code-syntax highlighting in css, I have a lot of respect for the frontend-devs that create color palettes for programmers.

-As you can see on this page, I'm more of a backend, brute-force dev.
+As you can see on this page, I'm more of a backend, brute-force dev!
 Haha.

+Anyway, in this post, I'll play around with the code syntax color palette.
+I'm using [the Darcula Color Palette](https://draculatheme.com/contribute) with my common languages to get something that hopefully isn't horrible on the eyes.

-Anyway, I'm playing around with some syntax highlighting.
-You can see my colors and rules in the _sass/iiibit directory.
-It's a bit of a mess right now, so I'm going to use this page to experiment with different languages to see what css variables control the appearance of the code in the <pre>\<code> blocks.
+Right now, I have no idea what css variables control the appearance of the code in the <pre>\<code> blocks.
+So, as always, trial-and-error is the best way to learn!

 First comes Python,